The New Grade 9-1 GCSEs Explained

 New GCSE Maths and English courses started in September 2015, and other subjects (including GCSE Science) followed suit in September 2016.
-The remaining subjects (such as GCSE Business) begin the new courses in September 2017.

 The new courses are more challenging than ever, with all the exams set at the end of Year 11.
 There’s even a new ‘9-1’ grading system, where Grade 9 will be reserved for the very top tier of students...